 “About Us” is really just about me, Neil Macneale III.
-I write, edit, and publish this site and the 2 for 1 newsletter from my home in San Jose, California.
+I write, edit, and publish this site and the 2 for 1 newsletter from my home in Menlo Park, California.
 I have no secretary, administrative assistant, or even an office cleaner.
 I was born in Ohio in 1945, attended Phillips Academy in Andover, MA, and graduated from Stanford with a BA in Political Science in 1969.
 Married while in college, Ellen and I served as VISTA volunteers in rural Maryland for 2 1/2 years, and then returned to California.
 We have two children and four grandchildren.
 Once back in California, I obtained my General Contractors License and went into the remodeling business.
 In 1974, I joined a large commercial builder as a project manager and field superintendent, managing multi-million dollar office building construction projects.
 In 1987, Neil Macneale Inc. was incorporated and I developed a successful home inspection business in the San Francisco Bay Area.
 I’m now retired, but Ellen and I still buy and renovate old homes “just for fun”.

 Stock market investing has been a passion for over 35 years.
 However, during the busy years of starting a family and a business at the same time, the family’s retirement account was put in the hands of a very capable money manager who is a “value” investor of the Buffet and Graham school.
 The account did well, and for the 80s and 90s, kept just about even with the market.
 In early 1996, I acted on a desire to get back into the active management of my IRA account.
 Studying a theory of stock picking involving companies that had announced 2 for 1 splits, a procedure was developed for picking and managing stocks that showed great promise.
 Numerous test portfolios were tried and, at the end of July 1996, $50,000 was invested in a real IRA account that reflected the best of the test portfolios.
 Each month, a statement of that account is published on the back page of the 2 for 1 newsletter.
 Publishing and distributing this newsletter is simply a natural extension of the excitement and pride derived from the development of an investment procedure that could help many toward their goal of financial independence.